Nautical fiction: The 20th and 21st centuries

 Twentieth century novelists expand on the earlier traditions.
 The modernist Joseph Conrad drew inspiration from a range of earlier nautical works like Victor Hugo's Toilers of the Sea (1866), and Leopold McClintock's book about his 1857–59 expeditions in search of Sir John Franklin's lost ships, as well as works by James Fenimore Cooper and Frederick Marryat.
 Most of Conrad's works draw directly from this seafaring career: Conrad had a career in both the French and British merchant marine, climbing to the rank of captain.
-His most famous novel, Heart of Darkness (1899), is based on a three-year employment with a Belgian trading company.
+His most famous novel, Heart of Darkness (1899), is based on his journey on the Congo River on the Roi des Belges.
 His other nautical fiction includes An Outcast of the Islands (1896) The Nigger of the 'Narcissus' (1897), Lord Jim (1900), Typhoon (1902), Chance (1913), The Rescue (1920), The Rover (1923).

 A number of other novelists started writing nautical fiction early in the century.
 Jack London's The Sea Wolf (1904), was influenced by Kipling's recently published Captains Courageous (1897).
 Welsh novelist Richard Hughes (1900–1976) wrote only four novels, the most famous of which is the pirate adventure, A High Wind in Jamaica.
 He also wrote In Hazard (1938) about a merchant ship caught in a hurricane.
 English poet and novelist John Masefield (1878–1967), who had himself served at sea, wrote The Bird of Dawning (1933), relating the adventures of the crew of a China tea clipper, who are forced to abandon ship and take to the boats.